netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

-   This document defines a common schedule YANG module which is designed to be applicable for policy activation based on date and time condition.
-This model can be used in other scheduling contexts.
+   This document defines a common schedule YANG module which is designed to be applicable for policy activation based on date and time conditions.
+This model is designed with the intent to be reusable in other scheduling contexts.

-   The document also defines a YANG module for policy-based Network Access Control, which extends the IETF Access Control Lists (ACLs) module defined in {{!RFC8519}}.
-This module defined in
+   {{sec-UCL}} defines a YANG module for policy-based Network Access Control, which extends the IETF Access Control Lists (ACLs) module defined in {{!RFC8519}}.
+This module can be used to ensure consistent enforcement of ACL policies based on the group identity.

-   {{sec-UCL}} is meant to ensure consistent enforcement of ACL policies based on the group identity.
-In addition, this document defines a mechanism to establish a mapping between the user-group ID and common IP packet headers and other enclosed packet data (e.g., MAC address) to execute the policy-based access control.
+   This document defines also a mechanism to establish a mapping between the user-group identifier (ID) and common IP packet headers and other enclosed packet data (e.g., MAC address) to execute the policy-based access control.

-   Last, the document defines a RADIUS attribute that is used to communicate the user group identifier as part of identification and authorization information ({{sec-radius}}).
+   Last, the document defines a Remote Authentication Dial-in User Service (RADIUS) {{!RFC2865}} attribute that is used to communicate the user group identifier as part of identification and authorization information ({{sec-radius}}).

-   As the ACL notion has been generalized, not to be device-specific, but also be defined at network/administrative domain levels {{?I-D.dbb-netmod-acl}}, the YANG module for policy-based network access control defined in this document does not limit how it can be used.
+   As the ACL notion has been generalized, not to be device-specific, but also be defined at network/administrative domain levels {{?I-D.dbb-netmod-acl}}, the YANG module for policy-based network access control defined in {{sec-UCL}} does not limit how it can be used.